How not to learn Piano

 Don’t perform from the page, memorize your music

 This is a very common mistake and frequently leads to failure.
 Although professionals often play from the page when accompanying or even when performing chamber music, one cannot underestimate the experience of these players, and in fact, in difficult chamber music such as Bach violin sonatas etc much of this music will be memorized anyhow.
 In a solo concert setting playing from the page immediately tells the audience that you have not done your homework and subsequently any mistakes arising will be less easily forgiven.
 Furthermore, and perhaps most obviously, if you are playing solo music from the page, then you do not know the music as well as you should or could, and you will be very nervous as a result (which leads to mistakes).
+[I must point out that there are some exceptions with respect to this rule of thumb, which however is dependant to a great extent on the individual and circumstance.]

 Don’t restrict yourself to practicing with both hands together